tldr-pages/tldr/pages/common/sonar-scanner.md

 # sonar-scanner

-> SonarScanner is a generic scanner for SonarQube for projects do not use any specific build tool like maven, gradle , etc.
+> SonarScanner is a generic scanner for SonarQube projects that do not use build tools such as Maven, Gradle, or Ant.
 > More information: <https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/>.

 - Scan a project with configuration file in your project's root directory named `sonar-project.properties`: